 Company may run advertisements and promotions from third parties on the Site.
 Your business dealings or correspondence with, or participation in promotions of, advertisers other than Company, and any terms, conditions, warranties or representations associated with such dealings, are solely between you and such third party.
 Company is not responsible or liable for any loss or damage of any sort incurred as the result of any such dealings or as the result of the presence of such non-Company advertisers on the Site.

 17. Professional Advertising and Communications

-It is solely the responsibility of professionals to ensure that any information or advertisements they post or place on the Company website (including without limitation any Professional Information), and any communications they may have with prospective clients or patients through the Site and the Services, fully comply with all applicable laws and rules of professional conduct, including those concerning the unauthorized practice of law or medicine and those regulating the form, manner or content of communications with clients or patients, advertising, or other matters.
+It is solely the responsibility of professionals to ensure that any information or advertisements they post or place on the Company website (including without limitation any Construction Information), and any communications they may have with prospective clients or patients through the Site and the Services, fully comply with all applicable laws and rules of professional conduct, including those concerning the unauthorized practice of law or medicine and those regulating the form, manner or content of communications with clients or patients, advertising, or other matters.

 18. Submissions

 You acknowledge and agree that any materials, including but not limited to questions, comments, reviews, suggestions, ideas, feedback, plans, notes, original or creative materials or other information, provided by you in the form of e-mail or other submissions to Company, or any postings on the Site, are non-confidential and shall become the sole property of Company.
 Company shall own exclusive rights, including all intellectual property rights, and shall be entitled to the unrestricted use and dissemination of these materials for any purpose, commercial or otherwise, without acknowledgment or compensation to you.

 19. User Posted Content & Other Interactive Services or Areas

 The Site includes areas in which users may post content and information, including without limitation peer and client and patient ratings and reviews, messages, questions and answers, guides, comments, data, text, photos, graphics or other materials (the "User Content") and may include other interactive areas or services in which you or third parties may create, post, modify or store information, content, materials or other items on the Site ("Interactive Areas").
 You are solely responsible for your use of such Interactive Areas and use them at your own risk.
-By using any Interactive Areas, you agree to comply with theand you further agree not to post, upload to, transmit, distribute, store, create or otherwise publish through the Site any of the following:
+By using any Interactive Areas, you agree to comply with these Terms of Service and you further agree not to post, upload to, transmit, distribute, store, create or otherwise publish through the Site any of the following:

 User Content that is false, misleading, unlawful, libelous, defamatory, obscene, pornographic, indecent, lewd, suggestive, harassing, threatening, invasive of privacy or publicity rights, abusive, inflammatory, fraudulent or otherwise objectionable, including without limitation any recommendation, endorsement, rating, or review of a professional with whom you have not had direct, personal experience in a professional context or as a client or patient of such professional;

 User Content that would constitute, encourage or provide instructions for a criminal offense, violate the rights of any party, violate any applicable rules of professional conduct, or that would otherwise create liability or violate any local, state, national or international law;